What does compassion for animals have to do with your health? Great question!

 The reverse was also true, with low inflammation levels being found in people who got their happiness from being compassionate towards others, particularly animals.

-Although helping other human beings is very commendable and a large part of being a compassionate person, perhaps one could make the argument that it doesn’t carry with it the same degree of selflessness caring for animals does.
+Although helping other human beings is very commendable and a large part of being a compassionate person, perhaps one could make the argument that it doesn’t carry with it the same degree of selflessness that caring for animals does.

 I say that for this reason: